 The Graduate School publishes theses and dissertations electronically in partnership with University Libraries.
-You will find a step-by-step guide to the submission process in the Theses and Dissertations section of the Graduate School website.
-No fees are required to upload, publish, and archive your thesis or dissertation; fees apply only to the order of printed, bound copies and copyright filing with the U.S. Office of Copyright.
+Students can find a step-by-step guide to the submission process in the Theses and Dissertations section of the Graduate School website.
+No fees are required to upload, publish, and archive a thesis or dissertation; fees apply only to the order of printed, bound copies and copyright filing with the U.S. Office of Copyright.

-The Graduate School does not require you to purchase printed copies, but some departments do (see the online list of departments requiring bound copies).
+The Graduate School does not require the purchase of printed copies, but some departments do (see the online list of departments requiring bound copies).
 Any program requiring a student to purchase printed copies must state this clearly in the program handbook and any requirements for binding style, size, paper quality, etc.

-Approximately six weeks after your graduation (or after your publication embargo expires, whichever is later), your thesis or dissertation will be available for viewing online in the TigerPrints repository on Cooper Library's website.
+Approximately six weeks after graduation (or after the publication embargo expires, whichever is later), the student's thesis or dissertation will be available for viewing online in the TigerPrints repository on Cooper Library's website.